 We first train you to be an MT and then provide you with interesting dictations to practice what you have learned so you can build up your professional portfolio.
 If you want to learn Medical Transcription or move further up the MT ladder to work on your own as an Independent Contractor or use our training as your solid foundation to apply for work as a Voice Recognition Editor or in the new position as a Medical Scribe, then you are in the right place!
-For our purposes here, we will refer to your future occupation as “MT”.

 MT & Practice = Our goal is for you to be successful!

 Our training enables you to apply for these jobs.
 You choose to work in either the at-home or onsite capacity.

 Our training focus is built around real-life medical scenarios and dictations using proven training techniques.
 We give the student a very solid foundation for employment.
 The training you will receive is directly applicable to the work you will be performing in the job setting.
 For our purposes here, we will refer to your future occupation as “MT”.
 We train the student in many American colloquialisms and/or “Doctor-specific phraseologies” to provide valuable exposure for outsourced, non-US Transcriptionists and non-US Transcription Service Editors as well as American students.